FRANORDE/GDNewsBot/README.md

 ## Features

-- **Dashword.net** — posts new articles with title, description, and image, sorted by real publish date (not by page order, which isn't always reliable).
+- **GD News Bot (DashWord)** — posts new articles of Dashword.net with title, description, and image, sorted by real publish date (not by page order, which isn't always reliable).
-- **r/GeometryDash** — posts new subreddit threads via Reddit's free RSS feed, with optional flair filtering (e.g. only "Discussion" posts, skipping memes and other fluff).
+- **GD Reddit Bot** — posts new subreddit threads via Reddit's free RSS feed, with optional flair filtering (e.g. only "Discussion" posts, skipping memes and other fluff).
-- **Pointercrate Demon List** — tracks the official Demon List and posts when a level enters the top 100 or changes position, complete with a video thumbnail.
+- **GD News Bot (Pointercrate)** — tracks the official Demon List and posts when a level enters the top 100 or changes position, complete with a video thumbnail.

-Shared across all three bots:
-- Configurable Discord role/everyone/here pings per bot
-- No duplicate posts — each bot tracks what it's already posted in a small local file
-- No paid APIs or third-party services required
-- One-command setup via `init.bat` (installs dependencies and initializes tracking state)